-This is the first accurate mapping of the proposed development area.
-It is shown as greenfields, with the Loughlinstown River bordering it to the east and the townland boundary between Laughanstown and Brennanstown forming the northern border of the site.
+The proposed development area is shown in this mapping as occupying two agricultural fields, south of a group of vernacular buildings.
+One of a group of two structures are shown in the northeastern extent of the proposed development area.
+The townland boundary between Laughanstown and Brenanstown is depicted along the route of the Lehaunstown Lane, to the immediate north of the proposed development area.
 To the southwest, Tully Church (DU026-023001) and associated features are shown.
 A number of demesne landscapes have also been established in the wider area by this time, including Loughlinstown House to the southeast and Brenanstown House to the northwest.